grygorek/FreeRTOS_cpp11/README.md

 And then the following files need to be included in the project:

 ```
 condition_variable.h         --> Helper class to implement std::condition_variable
 critical_section.h           --> Helper class wrap FreeRTOS citical section
                                  (it is for the internal use only)
 freertos_time.cpp            --> Setting and reading system wall/clock time
 freertos_time.h              --> Declaration
+freertos_thread_attributes.h --> Thread 'attributes' definition
+thread_with_attributes.h     --> Helper API to create std::thread and std::jthread with custom attributes
 thread_gthread.h             --> Helper class to integrate FreeRTOS with std::thread
 thread.cpp                   --> Definitions required by std::thread class
 gthr_key.cpp                 --> Definition required by futures
 gthr_key.h                   --> Declarations
 gthr_key_type.h              --> Helper class for local thread storage
 bits/gthr-default.h          --> FreeRTOS GCC Hook (thread and mutex, see below)

 future.cc                    --> Taken as is from GCC code
 mutex.cc                     --> Taken as is from GCC code
 condition_variable.cc        --> Taken as is from GCC code
 libatomic.c                  --> Since GCC11 atomic is not included in GCC build
                                  for certain platforms.
 Need to provide it.
 ```

 Simple example application can be like that: